How to Calculate The Price For Your Homemade Candles

 Some notable differentiation between Wax & Wick and traditional candles is that our branding is simple, the style of the candle will fit with any decor, and we use only 100% soy wax and Fsc-Certified wood wicks.
 Our impact on the environment is intentionally small.

-DShawn Russell from Raeford, North Carolina, USA started Southern Elegance Candle Company over 5 years ago, a candle business.
+DShawn Russell (from Raeford, North Carolina, USA) started Southern Elegance Candle Company about 6 years ago.

 Hello!
 My name is D’Shawn Russell and I am the founder and CEO of Southern Elegance Candle Company.
 I started the company 4 years ago as a side hustle to make some extra money on the weekends and to get me out of the house.
 But it quickly grew to much more than I expected.

-Elise Phillips from Atlanta, GA, USA started Coco & Bubbles over 2 years ago, a candle business.
+Elise Phillips (from Atlanta, GA, USA) started Coco & Bubbles almost 3 years ago.

 Hi there!
 My name is Elise Phillips and I am the owner of Coco & Bubbles Candle Company.
 As the name suggests, we make and sell candles, specifically, soy wax candles which are our flagship products.